-Self-love is living and making choices following the impulses of your inner-heart.
-This allows you to be guided by your inner wisdom rather than seeking fulfillment externally from need or emptiness or trying to please others or live up to their expectations.
+Self-love is living and making choices following the impulses of your inner heart.
+This allows you to be guided by your inner wisdom rather than seeking fulfilment externally from need or emptiness or trying to please others or live up to their expectations.

 Imagine caring for yourself as though you were caring for a young child.
 This would embody tenderness, compassion and unconditional love for yourself.
 By living this way you are free to wisely choose what your body requires to sustain it energetically.
 You will come to know what foods and lifestyle choices are in line with your heart and are suitable and loving for you.